Book of Common Order: Composition in Frankfurt and Geneva

-When Mary I acceded to the throne in July 1553 upon the death of Edward VI, she began a campaign to repress Protestantism.
+When Mary I ascended to the throne in July 1553 upon the death of Edward VI, she began a campaign to restore Catholicism to England.
 Several hundred wealthy Protestants fled Britain, and around 200 settled in Frankfurt in June 1554.
 The group in Frankfurt included a mix of Anglicans and Calvinists, and John Knox was called on to serve as their minister.
 The congregation was unable to agree whether to use the Anglican Book of Common Prayer or John Calvin's Catéchisme de l'Église de Genève, as translated by William Huycke in 1550 as The Form of Common Prayers Used in the Churches of Geneva.
 The congregation decided to write a new liturgical book, and in January 1555 Knox and three other Calvinists composed a text based on Huycke's translation.
 The Anglican component of the group disliked the text and it went largely unused.
 A new group consisting of the Calvinists Knox and Whittingham, and the Anglicans Parry and Lever wrote another text, based on the Book of Common Prayer, that was accepted by the congregation.
 In March of that year, a new contingent of Anglicans arrived and forced Knox out.

 Knox moved to Geneva, and along with a group of English exiles, formed a new congregation at Notre-Dame-la-Neuve Chapel.
 The congregation devised a new liturgy based on the rejected manuscript the Knox group wrote in January 1555.
 The text was printed by Jean Crespin and was completed on 10 February 1556 under the title The Forme of Prayers.